“I don’t like my job, but I can’t leave because I’m the one with the insurance and the benefits. My entire family depends on it.”

 What is CHM and how does it work?

 Christian Healthcare Ministries is a faith-based healthcare cost-sharing organization.
 It’s not insurance but it is a certified exemption to the national healthcare law.

 You pay a monthly membership fee depending on what level of support you’re looking for.
 They have great programs available for growing families.
 CHM Programs and levels

-You pay for any healthcare “occurrence” that is under $500.
 For example, you aren’t feeling well and go in for a checkup- find out it’s a sinus infection and get meds.
 The total is $350 for the doctor’s visit plus the prescription.
 You would pay for that cost out of pocket.
 I also pay for any pediatric visits we have.
-Another example is expenses to have a baby falls under one occurrence– so literally pay $500 out of pocket and CHM covers the rest.
+Another example is expenses to have a baby falls under one occurrence– so if we had another baby today we would be responsible for $1000 out of pocket and CHM covers the rest.
 Anything maternity, birth, and until your baby is 3 months old falls under that occurrence.

 I know there are a couple of ways you can go about paying bigger bills, and CHM is really great to work with, but we paid healthcare bills upfront and then got refunded by CHM.
 So we negotiated cash rates from anyone who billed us (the hospital, anesthesia, etc) and cut a check for each one.
 Then, we submitted the bills to CHM and they cut us a check back.

 That’s the biggest difference between CHM and traditional insurance.
 You are your own advocate.
 With traditional insurance, healthcare is extremely hands-off.
 If you’re employed, money comes out of your check every month and you don’t really realize it because it’s money you never see.
 If you pay for insurance out-of-pocket you realize it a little more, but when it comes to paying actual health bills, you only deal with your insurance and not the individual companies billing you.
 It’s still very hands-off.